 Under the National Communications Commission Organization Act, or the Organization Act, the NCC was comprised of seven commissioners, which are full-time positions.
 The premier of the Executive Yuan shall nominate the commissioners and appoint one of them to serve as chairperson, and one as vice chairperson.
 The nomination shall be approved and appointed by the Legislative Yuan.
 The tenure of the commissioners is four years, and the commissioners may be re-appointed to serve a consecutive term.
-Accordingly, now there are seven commissioners, including the chairperson Ting-I Chan and the vice chairperson Po-Tsung Wong, both of them began serving on August 1, 2016.
+Accordingly, now there are seven commissioners, including the chairperson Ting-I Chan and the vice chairperson Po-Tsung Wong.
+The chairperson began serving on August 1, 2016, and the vice chairperson began serving on August 1, 2018.